straysheep-dev/straysheep-dev.github.io/docs/blog/posts/bind9.md

 # BIND9 DNS

-How to install, maintain, and run a BIND9 DNS server; `named`.
+How to install, maintain, and run a BIND9 DNS server (`named`).
 Covers building from source, configuring, hardening, and DNS over TLS as well as DNSSEC.

 *Updated on 2024/07/19.*